 I wanted to share two versions with you so you can decide the one that tastes the best for you.
 I would say, try roasting your own peppers first.
 Then do a little cheating and buy some good quality roasted peppers in oil from the store.
 Both are good and the cheating way is perfect for a quick last minute sauce if you ran out of the roasted peppers you made at home.

-2. Place whole peppers in baking sheet, bake for about 30-45 mins flipping half way.
+- If using fresh peppers, preheat oven to 450 F. Place whole peppers in baking sheet, bake for about 30-45 mins flipping halfway.
 Peppers should be charred and wilted looking.

-4. Add all the ingredients into a jar.
+- Add all the ingredients into a jar.
 Pulse everything together with a hand blender until it’s texturally right for you (I like it right between chunky and smooth – I leave a little texture with the almonds, but it’s mostly a smooth emulsion).
-See side NOTE below.
+See recipe notes below.

 DID YOU MAKE THIS RECIPE?